goobers692s/notes/README.md

 8. Continuously learn new programming languages, frameworks, tools, libraries, algorithms, data structures, design patterns, et al., to stay ahead of the curve and adapt to the ever-changing landscape of technology.
 9. Exercise your problem-solving skills by attempting coding challenges and competitions.
 Not only will this help to improve and refine your skills, but it will also give you the confidence to tackle real-world problems.
  10. Most importantly, have patience and perseverance.
 Learning programming can be challenging, especially when you encounter roadblocks or setbacks.
 Stay motivated and keep pushing forward, as the rewards are well worth the effort.

+# 2024-02-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clean, readable, and maintainable code.
+Always remember that code is read far more often than it's written.
+Keep your functions small, adhere to the Single Responsibility Principle, and choose clarity over cleverness.
+Continuously refactor, aiming for simplicity without sacrificing functionality, as complex systems emerge from simple, well-designed modules."